Source:Yonhap News Agency (Seoul)

 The "Substitute Holiday Bill" introduced by the Park Geun-Hye administration of South Korea, and which would automatically declare a one-off day in lieu non-working public holiday on the Mondays which follow an annual non-working public holiday falling on a Sunday, is expected to be passed in the National Assembly before the end of the month, according to local media reports.

-None of the bills proposed to date would give a day in lieu for public holidays that fall on a Saturday, even though Saturdays are officially non-working days since July 2005 (21-Jun-2005).
+None of the bills proposed to date would give a day in lieu for public holidays that fall on a Saturday, even though Saturdays are officially non-working days since July 2005 (2005-06-21).

 Links and References